 Fire Safety Training

 We believe that preparedness is just as important as how you respond to an emergency.
-The CMG Fire and Safety Services training program encompasses a number of subjects and are both practical and theory based.
+The CMG Fire and Safety Services training program encompasses a number of subjects and is both practical and theory-based.

-We provide both non-accredited and nationally accredited fire safety training courses in partnership with a registered RTO No.40599.
+We provide both non-accredited and Australian accredited fire safety training courses in partnership with a registered RTO No.40599.